jmcasebeer/jmcasebeer.github.io/_posts/2022-05-06-meta-af-higher-order.markdown

 These samples are all generated using the Meta-AF codebase in this [GitHub repo](https://github.com/adobe-research/MetaAF).
-The code will be released as a pull-request to the existing [Meta-AF repository](https://github.com/adobe-research/MetaAF).
+The code and checkpoints have been released as an add-on to the [Meta-AF repository](https://github.com/adobe-research/MetaAF).
 You may also be interested in checking out the initial Meta-AF [video](https://www.youtube.com/watch?v=incb1QNSvW8), [pre-print](https://arxiv.org/abs/2204.11942), [code](https://github.com/adobe-research/MetaAF), [demos](/metaaf/demos), and [website](/projects/metaaf).